White Privilege: Unpacking the Invisible Knapsack (Peggy McIntosh)

-Detour Spotting for White Anti-Racists (joan olsson)
+Detour Spotting for White Anti-Racists (jona olsson)

 Ingrained “habits” can easily divert anti-racist allies from their intended goals.
 To change detouring behavior, one must first be fully conscious of the behavior and its consequences.
 Check out these common “detours” along the route toward anti-racist strategies.

 Understanding Oppression: Strategies for Addressing Power & Privilege (Skill Sets for Agents) (Dr. Leticia Nieto)

 Recommended to be read with Dr. Nieto’s other articles found here.

 ADRESSING Model Handout for Understanding Agent and Target Social Rank (Nieto & Pamela Hays)

 Many white people live in a social environment that insulates them from race-based stress, which then builds white expectations for racial comfort while at the same time lowering the ability to tolerate racial stress.
 This leads to what has become referred to as “White Fragility,” wherein even a minimum amount of racial stress becomes intolerable, triggering a range of defensive moves.
 These behaviors, in turn, function to reinstate white racial equilibrium.

 Curriculum for White Americans to Educate Themselves on Race and Racism (Jon Greenberg)

 Curated list of articles from author and educator Jon Greenberg